NV Innovation Gateway

 - Marie Skłodowska-Curie Actions

-- MSCA Postdoctoral Fellowships: to enhance the creative and innovative potential of researchers holding a PhD.
+- MSCA Postdoctoral Fellowships: to enhance the creative and innovative potential of PhD-holding researchers.
 The scheme also encourages researchers to work on research and innovation projects in the non-academic sector.

-- MSCA Doctoral Networks: to train creative, entrepreneurial, innovative and resilient doctoral candidates, able to face current and future challenges and to convert knowledge and ideas into products and services for economic and social benefit.
+- MSCA Doctoral Networks: to train creative, entrepreneurial, innovative and resilient doctoral candidates, who are able to tackle current and future challenges and transform knowledge and ideas into products and services that benefit the economy and society.

 - Pillar 3: Open Innovation

-Supporting activities which have potential to drive innovation and establish new business.
+Supporting activities that have potential to drive innovation and establish new businesses.
 Two types: “Open” with no-predefined area or with specific themes

 - European Innovation Council (EIC) Pathfinder

-Supports potential radical breakthrough of new technologies at early phase of development (TRL 1-4).
-Two types: Pathfinder “Open” with no-predefined area; Pathfinder “Challenges” with specific themes.
+Supports potential radical breakthroughs in new technologies at early stages of development: Technical Readiness Level (TRL) at 1-4.
+Two types: Pathfinder “Open” with no pre-defined area; Pathfinder “Challenges” with specified themes.

 - European Innovation Council (EIC) Transition

-Support activities for the maturation and validation of novel technology in the lab and in relevant application environments as well as for the development of a business case and (business) model towards the innovation’s future commercialization.
-Only for the results regenerated under Horizon 2020 or Horizon Europe.
-It is expected to demonstrated intended application (TRL 5/6) and higher market readiness.
+Supports activities for the maturation and validation of novel technologies in the lab and relevant application environments as well as for the development of a business case and (business) model towards the innovation’s future commercialization.
+Only applicable to results generated under Horizon 2020 or Horizon Europe.
+It is expected to demonstrate the intended application with Technical Readiness Level (TRL) > 5/6 and achieve higher Commercial Readiness Level (CRL).

 - European Innovation Council (EIC) Accelerator